DAILY DISCIPLINE #88

-There is a small, obscure book in the Old Testament that is usually overlooked even by faithful students of the Bible.
-Scholars for years have questioned that ESTHER should even be a part of the Bible for the name of God is not mentioned once in the whole book!
+There is a short, obscure book in the Old Testament that is usually overlooked, even by faithful students of the Bible.
+Scholars for years have questioned that ESTHER should even be a part of the Bible, for the name of God is not mentioned once in the whole book!

-Most of us will not hear and see God speak to us in a burning bush.
+Most of us will not see and hear God speak to us in a burning bush.
 Few of us will see a hand appear and write us a message on a wall.
 And not too many will receive word from God via one of His angels.
 No-- most of us live in a routine world.
-While it is easy to see God in the miraculous it is harder to see Him in the mundane.
+While it is easy to see God in the miraculous, it is harder to see Him in the mundane.
 Yet that is where we live.

-Let's see what we can learn this month from ......
+Let's see what we can learn in this study from ......